MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 		Name     Mean     StdDev   Min Max  ValidObs MissingObs ArrDelay 11.31794 40.68854 -86 1490 582628   17372
 ~~~~
 This first look at the data tells us two important things: arrival delay has a long “tail” for every day of the week, with a few flights delayed for well over two hours, and there are quite a few missing values (17,372).
-Presumably the missing values for arrival delay represent flights that did not arrive, that is, were cancelled.
+Presumably the missing values for arrival delay represent flights that did not arrive, that is, were canceled.

-We can use ScaleR’s data step functionality to create a new variable, *VeryLate*, that represents flights that were either over two hours late or canceled.
+We can use RevoScaleR’s data step functionality to create a new variable, *VeryLate*, that represents flights that were either over two hours late or canceled.
 Since we have our original data safely stored in a text file, we will simply add this variable to our existing airline.xdf file using the *transforms* argument to *rxDataStep*.
 The *transforms* argument takes a list of one or more R expressions, typically in the form of assignment statements.
 In this case, we use the following expression: *list(VeryLate = (ArrDelay \> 120 | is.na(ArrDelay))*

-The full ScaleR data step then consists of the following steps:
+The full RevoScaleR data step then consists of the following steps:

 1. Read in the *data* a block (200,000 rows) at a time.
 2. For each block, pass the *ArrDelay* data to the R interpreter for processing the transformation to create *VeryLate*.